arielchuri/emergentobjects/meta/PUFY_1263_A_CHURI_SP26.md

 ## About Attendance and Grading

-**Attendance will be taken at the start of every class** to encourage punctuality.
-More than three absences (20% of the term) may lead to failure of the course.
+**Attendance:** Attendance will be taken at the start of every class to encourage punctuality.
+An absence is an absence (there is no difference between excused or unexcused).
+Your attendance grade (10%) will be affected after 2 absences.
+Each absence after that will take 2% off your attendance grade.
+3 late arrivals or early departures will equal 1 absence. **Being absent 5 times will result in losing all the attendance part of your grade, which will make it not possible to have an A**.
+Students who must miss a class session should notify the instructor (ideally in an email prior to the class meeting) and make up any missed work as soon as possible.
+The student is responsible for following the course on Canvas and continuing to meet due dates, regardless of absences.
+A student who anticipates an extended period of absence should immediately inform the faculty and his or her program advisor.

-Students should be assessed fully and comprehensively against all measures outlined in the course syllabus, including participation.
-Class Participation, which includes attendance and meeting due dates, represents 40% of the overall grade, validating the importance of students' active engagement in each step of the learning process.
+**Participation:** The following 40% grade calculation demonstrates the need for your consistent participation, and equally as important, your active engagement in each step of the learning process.

-Faculty must use Starfish (Student Success Network) to track students' attendance and to document concerns.
+Weekly participation will allow you to successfully complete course projects, get important process feedback and to contribute to our learning community.
+This is even more important given the making based nature of this course.
+Missing even one class can cause a significant setback in your ability to meet project/assignment deadlines. **Lack of weekly participation will also have an impact on your grade, which can result in subtracting up to 10% for lack of participation in class discussions or failure to present projects for peer reviews or feedback sessions, 10% for missing in-class exercises and activities, and 10% for failing to use the Learning Portfolio as a tool for reflection**.
+If you lose the whole 30% of your participation grade, the highest grade you will be able to achieve would be a C, given you get the maximum grades in your projects and have good attendance.

+**Students who do not come to class regularly, keep fluid communication with faculty, or participate meaningfully in class week-to-week won’t be able to get an A grade, regardless of how high they score in their projects.**

 ---